-To estimate whether risk and ambiguity attitudes were significantly affected by weather, we replaced the risk and ambiguity parameters in our model with a linear combination of luminance level, demographic variables, and a constant and then estimated the model using maximum likelihood method.
-Table 7 shows the results of this analysis.
+maximum likelihood method.
+Table 8 shows the results of this analysis.
+(We ran the same analysis using the logarithm of luminance instead of luminance itself.
+These results, which are consistent but generally slightly weaker, are reported in S3 Table in the supporting information.)
 We found that people are significantly more risk averse when exposed to high luminance levels.
 This holds for each measure of luminance used: averaged hourly luminance at the hour when the participant completed the task, averaged daily luminance, and sum of averaged luminance levels in the past two days.
 This suggests that the total exposure to light affects individual risk taking.
 These effects remain significant when we control for the participants' reported age, gender and wealth.

 The effects of luminance on risk taking are not shockingly large, but are nevertheless quite substantial.
-Knowing that the standard deviation of the averaged luminance level over the past two days was equal to 46 (46, 26, 53) in the summer (fall, winter, spring) we can calculate that an increase in luminance from one standard deviation below the mean to one standard deviation above the mean would decrease risk taking (as measured with a power utility function) by 0.028 in summer and fall, 0.016 in the winter, and by 0.032 in the fall.
-This is a sizeable change, equivalent in our data to approximately half of the widely observed gender effect.
+Knowing that the standard deviation of the averaged luminance level over the past two days was equal to 46 (46, 26, 53) in the summer (fall, winter, spring) we can calculate that an increase in luminance from one standard deviation below the mean to one standard deviation above the mean would decrease risk taking (as measured with a power utility function) by 0.028 (6.154%) in summer and fall, 0.016 (3.517%) in the winter, and by 0.032 (7.033%) in the fall.
+This is a sizeable change, equivalent in our data to approximately half of the widely observed gender effect, equal to 0.051 in our sample (see Table 8).
 Thus a median man on a very sunny day and a median woman on a very cloudy day would show identical risk attitudes due simply to the weather.

-The strength of the effect depends significantly on the reported age of the participant, with older people's risk attitudes being more strongly affected by luminance levels (see Table 8).
-The coefficient on the luminance-age interaction term in model 2 in Table 8 is 0.0000054.
-This implies that if luminance in the past two days increased by one standard deviation, a 20-year-old would become more risk averse by 0.005, 0.005, 0.003 and 0.006 in the summer, fall, winter and spring respectively.
-The effect of a similar change in luminance for a 70-year-old would be much larger and equal to 0.017, 0.017, 0.0098 and 0.02 in summer, fall, winter and spring, respectively.
-The strength of the effect is not influenced by our measures of gender, or wealth.
+The strength of the effect depends significantly on the reported age of the participant, with older people's risk attitudes being more strongly affected by luminance levels (see Table 9).
+The coefficient on the luminance-age interaction term in model 2 in Table 9 is 0.0000054.
+This implies that if luminance in the past two days increased by one standard deviation, a 20-year-